relaycorp/awala-keystore-cloud-js/README.md

   - `KS_KMS_KEYRING`: The KMS keyring holding all the keys to be used.
   - `KS_KMS_ID_KEY`: The name of the KMS key whose versions will back Awala identity keys.
   - `KS_KMS_SESSION_ENC_KEY`: The name of the KMS key used to encrypt Awala session keys.
-  - `KS_DATASTORE_NS`: The Datastore namespace to host all the key-related data.
 - Vault:
   - `KS_VAULT_URL`: The URL to Vault.
   - `KS_VAULT_TOKEN`: The user's access token.